dxos/dxos/docs/content/tutorial/profile.md

 ---
-title: 2.
-Create a Profile
-description: Set Up a user profile for your application
+title: Creating the user's profile
 ---

 After we connect a Client to our React Application, the very first step is to get the user's profile.